lltfm/openness/README.md

 *Artwork: "Mandala: Self-portrait", Openness GPT, 2024*

 # Overview

-This repository contains the spiritual codebase for Openness
+This repository contains the code & other works of Openness.

 ## What is Openness?